-There were 27 more traffic deaths in 2012 than in 2011, an increase of 7.3%.
-Most of the increase was in the 30-49 year old segment.
-All the other age groups had small fluctuations up or down from 2011 to 2012.
-Of those killed in traffic crashes in the past five years, 67% were males; this is remarkably consistent over time.
+There were eight fewer traffic deaths in 2013 than in 2012, a decrease of 2.0%.
+The number of deaths increased slightly in all five year age-groups in the age range of 50 through 84; but those increases were offset by fewer deaths in all five year age-groups in the 15 to 49 range.
+Of those killed in traffic crashes in 2013, 67% were males; this is remarkably consistent over time.

-There was an increase in motorcycle rider fatalities in 2012, up to 55 from 42 in 2011.
-Sixty-four percent of the motorcycle riders who died in 2012 were aged 40 and over.
-Motorcycle fatalities are on the same pace as 2012 so far in 2013.
+There was an increase in motorcycle rider fatalities in 2013, up to 60 from 55 in 2012.
+Sixty-eight percent of the motorcycle riders who died in 2013 were aged 40 and over.

 Minnesota has kept records of severe injuries caused by crashes since 1977.
 Over this time period, the highest number of severe injuries occurred in 1978.
 That number was 8,965.
-Thus, 34 years ago, almost 9,000 people sustained severe injuries, compared to 1,268 in 2012, a decrease of 86%.
+Thus, 34 years ago, almost 9,000 people sustained severe injuries, compared to 1,216 in 2013, a decrease of 86%.
 A severe injury is defined as one that will not allow the victim to go about his or her regular routine in the near future.
 Severe injuries include everything from a persistent comatose condition to a broken bone.
 A severe injury is a painful, expensive experience.
-According to the National Safety Council, the average cost for a serious injury is now \$70,500, an estimate that is considered conservative by many.
+According to the National Safety Council, the average cost for a serious injury is now \$72,700, an estimate that is considered conservative by many.